 The target is usually individuals unfamiliar with the property market or seeking higher yields.

-Why some properties are more at risk
+Which properties are more at risk

 Vulnerabilities of mortgage-free properties

 Mortgage-free properties are particularly attractive to fraudsters.
 Without regular mortgage payments, fraudulent activity can go unnoticed for longer periods.
-Owners should be vigilant and consider additional safeguards for such properties.

 Risks associated with overseas properties

-Owning properties overseas increases the risk of fraud due to the owner's physical absence and potential unfamiliarity with local laws.
+Owning properties overseas increases the risk of fraud due to the owner's physical absence and unfamiliarity with local laws.
 These properties can be targeted for fraudulent sale or transfer without the owner's knowledge.

-Preventing property fraud
+How to prevent property fraud

 Registering your property with the land registry

 Land registry registration stands as a fundamental step in protecting your property.
-In the UK, ensuring your property title is officially recorded at HM Land Registry safeguards your rights as the registered owner.
+In the UK, ensuring your property title is officially recorded at the HM Land Registry safeguards your rights as the registered owner.

 This step is especially critical for properties acquired before compulsory registration was enacted.
 If your property isn't registered, you're more exposed to fraud, as there's no public record of your ownership.
-Registering not only solidifies your legal ownership but also helps prevent fraudulent sales or mortgages on your property.

 Setting up an anti-fraud restriction

 Implementing an anti-fraud restriction on your property title is a proactive measure.
-This restriction requires that a solicitor certifies your identity before the Land Registry registers significant changes, like a sale or mortgage.
-It's particularly beneficial if you don't live at the property, perhaps because it's a rental, holiday home, or you live overseas.
+This restriction requires that a solicitor certifies your identity before the Land Registry registers any changes, like a sale or mortgage.

 This added layer of security means that even if someone attempts to fraudulently sell or mortgage your property, the Land Registry will automatically block any suspicious transaction unless a solicitor has done their due diligence.

-How to monitor your property for signs of fraud
+Monitor your property for signs of fraud

-Utilizing HM Land Registry's property alert service
+Utilising HM Land Registry's property alert service

 This service is particularly useful if you own property privately, are a landlord, or live overseas.
 It's a straightforward process to sign up, and you can monitor up to ten properties, making it ideal for those with multiple investments.